HubertSotnowski/cainapp-old/README.md

 Take your model file from before, copy it to a folder named `models`, and rename it to stable.pth.

+In line 144 of 1.py, set `TensorRT=True` if you are using TRT.
+Otherwse, leave it as `False`

 And run ```python3 1.py```

 Sadly, Discord limits the file size to 8MB, so bitrate isn't high and video length is limited.
 Audio bitrate is also only 69kbps